DeepMicroscopy/SlideRunner/README.md

 ## Plugins

-There are currently two plug-ins available:
+There are currently three plug-ins available:

 - OTSU threshold: A simple OTSU threshold plugin.
 Positive pixels are shown in green color.
 - PPC: Positive Pixel Count, as in: Olson, Allen H. "Image analysis using the Aperio ScanScope."
 Technical manual.
 Aperio Technologies Inc (2006).
+- Macenko normalization: Image-based normalization using the method of Macenko et al. [link](https://ieeexplore.ieee.org/document/5193250/)

 ## Database structure